×

 Alexandra Maurtua Konstantinidi

 Alexandra is a social practitioner driven by solving the challenges brought about by climate and social change.
-She has 15 years of experience in designing and implementing socioeconomic development plans, and her expertise is land acquisition and livelihood restoration planning.
+She has 17 years of experience in designing and implementing socioeconomic development plans, with expertise in land acquisition and livelihood restoration planning.

 Paige Kelly